Error-331/code_tests/docs/bible/links.md

 God's Will and Ours - April 15 (surrender wholly to Jesus, do not be a hypocrite);

 Wise Building - April 16 (fruit of salvation is obedience);

+Watch for the Curveball - April 17 (hear and obey, build your life on a solid foundation in Jesus);